JackHey99/Project-0/README.md

 de-bounce

-When using mechanical buttons as an input for a
+When using mechanical buttons as an input for a microcontroller a process called de-bouncing needs to be performed.
+When a mechanical button is pushed there is alw